 The most obvious difficulty with Rapid Labor is emotional turmoil.
 Rapid Labor can make it extremely difficult to find coping strategies and can leave the expectant mother feeling out of control.
 Many women feel disappointment as they look forward to the birthing process and are surprised by a rapid labor.

 A very practical concern of rapid labor is also the location of the birth.
 Often, by the time the expectant mother realizes that she is indeed having a rapid labor, there is a narrow window of opportunity to drive to the hospital.
-As this is the case, methods of pain medication listed in the birthing plan may or may not be available.
+In this case, methods of pain medication listed in the birthing plan may or may not be available.

-Rapid Labor can have a number of other potential difficulties for mother or baby including:
+Rapid Labor can have a number of other potential difficulties for the mother or baby including:

 - Increased risk of tearing and laceration of the cervix and vagina